onekey-sec/unblob/docs/development.md

 ### Utilities Functions

-We developed a bunch of utility functions to help us during the development of existing unblob handlers.
+We developed a bunch of utility functions which helped us during the development of existing unblob handlers.
 Do not hesitate to take a look at them in [unblob/file_utils.py](https://github.com/onekey-sec/unblob/blob/main/unblob/file_utils.py) to see if any of those function could help you during your own handler